Hannibal's crossing of the Alps: Crossing the Rhône

-Hannibal took advantage of the pre-existing hatred the Celts on the western bank had for the Romans, and persuaded them to aid him in his crossing of this formidable obstacle.
-He secured from them a number of boats that were capable of making trips at sea, and a numerous collection of canoes of all sorts that must have been employed by the natives of that country.
-In addition to purchasing these, he was able to acquire their aid in building still other boats.
+Hannibal took advantage of the pre-existing hatred the Celts on the western bank had for the Romans and persuaded them to aid him in his crossing of this formidable obstacle.
+He secured a number of their boats that were capable of making trips at sea and a collection of canoes.
+In addition to purchasing these, Hannibal was able to acquire their aid in building still other boats.
 This process of preparing to cross the Rhone took two days.

 Awaiting the Carthaginian army on the eastern bank of the Rhône was a tribe of Gauls called the Cavares.
 This tribe had fortified a camp on the far side of the river, and was awaiting Hannibal's army to cross, so as to attack them as they crossed.
 There can be no doubt that Hannibal knew of Alexander the Great's crossing of the Hydaspes river in India as, from a tactical and strategic standpoint, he employed almost the same strategy.
 Hannibal formulated his plan according to this model (it is still held up as the standard way to cross rivers, even to modern cadets at military institutions) and ordered one of his lieutenants, Hanno, son of Bomilcar, to make a northern circuit to cross the Rhône at a location that he deemed to be suitable for the purpose.
 The lieutenant was then ordered to march south and to take the Barbarian army in flank while he was crossing the river.